magickw/NoteTaker/README.md

 ![badge](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This is a command-line application that runs with Node.js to create a simple webpage featuring your development team's roster.
+This is application allows you to write notes and save notes.

 ## Table of Contents
 - [Description](#description)